LLNL/mpibind/tutorials/llnl/README.md

 and 1 core (2 CPUs) per process.
 However, the OS may migrate the two threads of each process within the core's hardware threads.

 Let's see what mpibind does:

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n2 ./mpi+omp-tioga
+$ flux run -N1 -n2 ./mpi+omp-tioga
 ```
 </summary>